-Leasehold Enfranchisement is the statutory process by which qualifying tenants on long leases have the right to renew the term of their lease or the freehold of their building.
+Leasehold Enfranchisement is the statutory process by which qualifying tenants on long leases have the right to renew the term of their lease or acquire the freehold of their building.

 Other related statutory rights of qualifying tenants also include the right of first refusal whereby a landlord is obliged to offer their interest to tenants first before disposing of it and the right of tenants to manage their building.

 Our Leasehold Enfranchisement team is highly experienced in these matters and acts for tenants, residents’ associations and landlords alike.
-The team has particular experience of central London properties.
-The team offers clear and expert advice on both the non-contentious and contentious elements of the process endeavouring to make it as simple and smooth-running as possible.
+The team has particular experience with central London properties, but also acts for clients all across England and Wales.

-Our services cover:
+Our leasehold enfranchisement services

 We offer specialist legal services for all of the issues related to leasehold enfranchisement for clients in London and throughout the South East.

 Qualifying leasehold tenants have the right to extend their lease by an additional 90 years (for flats).
 We can guide you through the entire statutory lease renewal process, including serving a formal notice, making it simple and efficient for you to secure a lease extension.

 Leasehold tenants living in blocks of flats may be able to buy the freehold on their building, depending on the circumstances.
 Known as collective enfranchisement, this can be a challenging and lengthy process, requiring a large number of people to work together effectively.
 Our solicitors have particular experience with collective enfranchisement, so can work with all parties to enable the process to go ahead efficiently with the minimum hassle.

 If the freeholder decides to sell the freehold on your building, they must usually offer right of first refusal to purchase the premises to qualifying leaseholders.
 We can advise you on your options and guide you through the process of acquiring the freehold, as well as challenging any sale of the freehold where you feel your right of first refusal has not been honoured.